carlosandrade/lua_compiler/readme.txt

 The method used was the recursive descent parsing explained on the book afore mentioned.

-This code was a created for a Compilers course assignment and may contain error or like proper documentation.
+This code was a created for a Compilers course assignment and may contain error or lack proper documentation.

 Usage of the code is as follow: